MightyOrm/Mighty/docs/docs/paging.md

 That's it!

 You don't even necessarily need the `orderBy`, paging will sort by primary key by default.
-The default page to fetch is page 1 (note `currentPage` is 1-based, not 0-based), and the default for `pageSize` is 20.
+The default page to fetch is page 1 (note that `currentPage` is 1-based, not 0-based), and the default for `pageSize` is 20.

 ## Paging from an Arbitrary Select